There’s no simple fix for becoming a winning poker player.

 The Who: Re-steals work best against good players since they are more likely to raise-fold marginal hands.

-Re-Stealing the Right Way
+How to Re-Steal the Right Way

 To be clear: If you are re-stealing, you are bluffing, meaning you believe you have a worse hand than your opponent.